PotHix/pothix.github.com/content/post/2019-year-in-review.md

 of projects next year, or at least have integrations related to it.

 I still keep the same freelance job I have for more than 4 years now.
-It became almost a personal project for me.
+It became almost a personal project to me.
 The good parts of working for them is that the work is just coding and mostly bugs.
 I just need to sit down and write some code when I feel like.

-This year was totally atypical, since I took some time to migrate their framework from one version to another.
+This year was totally atypical, since I took some time to migrate the framework in infrastructure of this project.
 It was a big challenge, especially for someone working using their spare time for that.
 I expect the number of hours working on this project to totally shrink in 2020.
 Let's see.